Recap: Supernatural S 08 E 21 The Great Escapist

 - Kara, the waitress left alive as a message to Castiel, had her eyes burnt out by Naomi's agents.

 - Castiel overpowers Ion and kills him by shoving the angel-blade bullet through his eye.

 - Famed in Story: The brothers are astonished Metatron does not know who they are.

 Sam: You really haven't heard of us?
 What kind of angel are you?
 We're the freaking Winchesters.

-- Forgets to Eat: Sam has not eaten for 3 days.
-Dean is so motivated to get Sam to eat, he offers to do the airplane spoon.
+- Forgets to Eat: Sam hasn't eaten for three days.
+Dean is so desperate to get Sam to eat he offers to do the airplane spoon.

 - Geometric Magic:

 - The devil's trap on the ceiling of the storage room where Kevin sent the two demons impersonating Sam and Dean.

 - There is also a large devil's trap in front of the door on Crowley's version of Garth's boat.
 However, the demon versions of Sam and Dean have no trouble walking over this trap, suggesting it must have had a small break in it or was in some other way nullified.
 When Crowley visits Kevin after Kevin has figured out that he has been captured, Crowley does not risk walking over the devil's trap and instead breaks down the door so it covers the trap, suggesting Kevin may have repaired or re-drawn the devil's trap.